Pau Pérez-Sales

-Pau Perez-Sales is a psychiatrist and director of the Universidad Complutense de Madrid's Post-Doctoral Degree in Mental Health in Political Violence and Catastrophe.
-He is also affiliated with the Department of Psychiatry Hospital La Paz in Madrid and Director of SiR[a], Centre for research, forensic documentation and rehabilitation of ill-treatment and torture victims.
+Pau Perez-Sales is a psychiatrist and former director of the Universidad Complutense de Madrid's Post-Doctoral Degree in Mental Health in Political Violence and Catastrophe (1999–2024).
+He is also affiliated with the Department of Psychiatry Hospital La Paz in Madrid and Clinical Director of SiR[a], Centre for research, forensic documentation and rehabilitation of ill-treatment and torture victims.

 Education

 Pau Perez-Sales holds a degree in medicine at the University of Barcelona and did a speciality in psychiatry at Hospital La Paz, Madrid, In 1994, he received his PhD in Psychiatry from the Autonomous University of Madrid.